Erudika/paraio.org/src/monolite/partials/045-api-search.md

 <hr>

 #### `terms` query
-This executes the method `findTerms()` with these **parameters**:
+Searches for objects containing all of the specified terms (matched exactly) This executes the method `findTerms()` with these **parameters**:
 - `matchall` - if `true` executes an `AND` query, otherwise an `OR` query
 - `terms` - a list of `field:term` pairs, for example: